openaps/AndroidAPSdocs/docs/EN/Getting-Started/ClosedLoop.rst

-What is a Closed Loop System
+What is a Closed Loop System?
 **************************************

 .. image:: ../images/autopilot.png